 Your rights in relation to any information we store.

-The GDPR gives rights to individuals in respect of the personal data that any organisations hold about them.
+The UK GDPR gives rights to individuals in respect of the personal data that any organisations hold about them.
 Everybody working for Alison Law Solicitors must be familiar with these rights and adhere to the firm’ procedures to uphold these rights.

 You have the right to: